graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

 ### Event Multiplication

 Think carefully about your production scenarios when you introduce subscriptions into your application.
-For each subscription event raised, each open subscription monitoring that event must execute a standard graphql query, with the supplied event data, to generate a result and send it to its connected client.
+As mentioned above, for each subscription event raised, each subscription monitoring that event must execute a standard graphql query, with the supplied event data, to generate a result and send it to its connected client.

-If, for instance, you have `200 clients` connected to a single server, each with `3 subscriptions` open against ONE event, thats `600 individual queries` that must be executed to process the event completely.
-Even if you call `SkipSubscriptionEvent` to drop the event and no send data to a client, the query still must be executed to determine the subscriber is not interested in the data.
+If, for instance, you have `200 clients` connected to a single server, each with `3 subscriptions` against the same field, thats `600 individual queries` that must be executed to process a single event completely.
+Even if you call `SkipSubscriptionEvent` to drop the event and send no send data to a client, the query still must be executed to determine if the subscriber is not interested in the data.
+If you execute any database operations in your `[Subcription]` method, its going to be run 600 times.
 Suppose your server receives 5 mutations in rapid succession, all of which raise the event, thats a spike of `3,000 queries`, instantaneously, that the server must process.

 Balancing the load can be difficult.
 Luckily there are some [throttling levers](/docs/reference/global-configuration#subscriptions) you can adjust.

-:::info Know Your User Traffic
+:::danger Know Your User Traffic
- Raising subscription events can exponentially increase the load on each of your servers.
+ Raising subscription events can exponentially increase the load on each of your servers if not planned correctly.
 Think carefully when you deploy subscriptions to your application.
 :::

 ### Dispatch Queue Monitoring

 Internally, whenever a subscription server instance receives an event, the router checks to see which of the currently connected clients need to process that event.
-The client/event combination is then put into a dispatch queue that is continually processed via a background service according to the throttling limits you've specified.
+The client/event combination is then put into a dispatch queue that is continually processed via an internal, background service according to the throttling limits you've specified.
 If events are received faster than they can be dispatched they are queued, in memory, until resources are freed up.

-There is built in monitoring of this queue that will automatically [record a log event](../logging/subscription-events.md#subscription-event-dispatch-queue-alert) when a given threshold is reached.
+There is a built-in monitoring of this queue that will automatically [record a log event](../logging/subscription-events.md#subscription-event-dispatch-queue-alert) when a given threshold is reached.

 #### Default Event Alert Threshold
 This event is recorded at a `Critical` level when the queue reaches `10,000 events`.
 This alert is then re-recorded once every 5 minutes if the